light-and-ray/sd-webui-cn-sam-preprocessor/README.md

 <details>
 <summary>Extras tab</summary>

-You can also use this module inside Extras tab with my other extension [sd-webui-cn-in-extras-tab](https://github.com/light-and-ray/sd-webui-cn-in-extras-tab)
+You can also use this preprocessor inside Extras tab with my other extension [sd-webui-cn-in-extras-tab](https://github.com/light-and-ray/sd-webui-cn-in-extras-tab)

 ![](images/extras.jpg)